seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 Open `src/functions/coralReef.ts`.

-You will now update this code answer the following question:
+You will now update this code answer the following questions:

-- what percentage of all coral reef is within the current sketch polygon (or sketch collection polygons)?
+- What percentage of all coral reef is within the current sketch polygon (or sketch collection polygons)?
+- If it is a sketch collection, does it meet the planning objective of protecting 20% of all coral reef?

 Replace the existing code with the following: